sambacha/refarch-kc-ms/fleet-ms/README.md

 # if you have an issue and wants to uninstall do
 $ helm del --purge kc-fleetms --namespace browncompute

+# If you need to upgrade an existing deployed release use the command:
+$ helm upgrade kc-fleetms fleetms/ --namespace browncompute
 ```

-To get the IP address and port number of the fleetms API use:
+To get the IP address and port number of the `kc-fleetms` API use the commands:

 ```
 $ kubectl get pods --namespace browncompute
 NAME                                  READY     STATUS    RESTARTS   AGE fleetms-deployment-85ccf47475-nj54q   1/1       Running   0          1h

 $ kubectl describe pod fleetms-deployment-85ccf47475-nj54q -n browncompute

 # Get port number for the exposed nodeport